GideonWhite1029/Horizon-Documentation/Writerside/topics/Main.md

 When you meet any problems, just ask us, we will do our best to solve it, but remember to state your problem clear and provide enough logs etc.

 ## Contributing

-> The project is temporarily closed and to access it you need to write to the author in private messages on <tooltip term="Discord">Discord</tooltip> or other [social networks](https://tapy.me/gideonwhite1029)
-{style="warning"}

 This readme will eventually contain instructions regarding the patch system.
 For now, visit [Contributing.md](Contrbuting.md).